SourcePointUSA/ios-cmp-app/MigrationGuide.md

 **Notice:** the internal data structure kept by the SDK in the `UserDefaults` has changed.
 If your app relied on data that was not publicly available through the `SPDelegate` protocol, you might face some issues.
 That does not impact the data described by the [TCF spec](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20CMP%20API%20v2.md#in-app-details) (ie. data keyed and prefixed by `IABTCF_`).

-⚠️ We are currently working on supporting TvOS in the next patch release.
-In other words, if you use our TvOS product, you should not upgrade to version 7.0.0 just yet.

 ### Passing consent between webview and native

 Historically, when using Sourcepoint's iOS SDK v6, passing consent between native and webview portions of an app was handled by implementing authenticated consent.